Basic Sauces

 Sauté onions in olive oil until soft.

+Add carrots, celery, milk, nutmeg, tomato puree, salt, basil, thyme and pepper.
 Simmer over low heat, partially covered, for 1 to 1-1/2 hours.

-Pesto Sauce for 1 pound of pasta
+(For 1 pound of pasta)

 2 garlic cloves, peeled